How does Pinterest curate content to maintain a positive and inspiring environment?

 Q: How does Pinterest determine what content is positive and inspiring?

-A: Yes, Pinterest has strict guidelines that prohibit content promoting violence, self-harm, misinformation, or any form of discrimination.
-The platform actively removes such content to maintain a positive and inspiring environment.
+A: Yes, Pinterest allows users to personalize their content preferences selecting topics of interest and following specific accounts.
+This helps Pinterest curate content that is more relevant and inspiring to each individual user.

 In conclusion, Pinterest’s commitment to content curation and moderation has helped create a positive and inspiring environment for its users.
-By actively removing inappropriate content, promoting high-quality ideas, and utilizing a combination of human moderation and machine learning algorithms, Pinterest continues to be a platform where users can discover and share uplifting and inspiring content.
+By actively removing harmful content, employing a combination of human moderation and machine learning algorithms, and allowing users to customize their preferences, Pinterest ensures that its platform remains a safe and uplifting space for all.